-This honor is presented annually to the graduating senior majoring in political science who has achieved both a strong record of scholarship (e.g. high grade point average) and made outstanding contributions to the university community.
+This honor is presented annually to one graduating senior majoring in political science who has achieved both a strong record of scholarship (e.g. high grade point average) and made outstanding contributions to the university community.
 The recipient is awarded a certificate of achievement at the department's commencement ceremony.
 A monetary award will be credited to the recipient's bursar account.

 Graduating political science majors with cumulative grade point averages of 3.0 to 3.49 on a scale of zero to 4.0 are recognized as "Political Science Scholars" at the department's commencement ceremony.
 Each recipient is awarded a special certificate of achievement.

 Check out the award winners from this past year's commencement ceremony.

 Note: There are no application or submission procedures for commencement awards.